REGISTER TO VOTE

 If your signature is bad or inconsistent, consider getting a witness.
 A husband can confirm a wife and vice versa.

-Please do this earlier, rather than later to help the elections committee process.
+Please do this earlier, rather than later, to help the elections committee process.

-Ballots are mailed within seven calendar days after the application is received, or the date the ballots become available for mailing, whichever is later.
+Ballots are mailed within seven calendar days after the application is received, or the date the ballots become

 After you vote by mail, you can follow the status of your ballot: